top of page

 At Carolina Aging Alliance, we believe that every older adult deserves to age with dignity, community, and pride.
 Our programs are designed to combat social isolation in LGBTQIA2+ seniors through connection, advocacy, and engagement.

-Advocacy: Remaining actively engaged and ensuring our voices are heard is vital as we age.
-We empower older LGBTQ+ adults to be authentic and age with dignity by engaging senior services organizations, ensuring that LGBTQ+ voices are considered during discussions and implementation of services for older adults..
+• Advocacy: Remaining actively engaged and ensuring our voices are heard is vital as we age.
+We empower older LGBTQ+ adults to be authentic and age with dignity by engaging senior services organizations.
+We ensure that LGBTQ+ voices are considered during discussions and implementation of services for older adults.

 These initiatives provide more than companionship—they create belonging.
 Through shared stories, laughter, and mutual support, participants rediscover the joy of connection.